House Fly Pest Control

 Exclusion: fly screens and other devices that actively inhibit and prevent the access of houseflies into sensitive areas.

-Chemical Control: (when all other methods have failed or been considered) surface insecticides include those that are mixed with sugar and water to create an attractive feeding opportunity.
+Chemical Control: (when all other methods have failed or been considered) surface insecticides include those mixed with sugar and water to create an attractive feeding opportunity.

-Other pesticide delivery and treatment methods that are not suitable for food prep areas include fogging and the use of smoke generators.
+Other pesticide delivery and treatment methods that are unsuitable for food prep areas include fogging and smoke generators.

-All will have an effect on these insects, and a combined approach is the best possible way of effectively controlling these flies.
+All will affect these insects, and a combined approach is the best possible way of effectively controlling these flies.

 Further Reading Resources